Iran's flurry of diplomacy, as Trump insists U.S. has 'the cards'

 Iran's foreign minister arrived in Russia on Monday, after a whirlwind weekend of diplomacy, seeking to gain political leverage and foreign backing as peace talks with the U.S. remain on hold.

-But missing from this flurry of diplomacy is any sign of a meeting between Washington and Tehran.
+But missing from this diplomatic flurry is any sign of a meeting between Washington and Tehran.

-Abbas Araghchi was in Islamabad last week but left on Saturday, prompting President Trump to cancel the U.S. negotiating team's own planned travel to the Pakistani capital.
+Iranian Foreign Minister Abbas Araghchi last week visited Islamabad, the host of direct U.S.-Iran talks earlier this month, and President Trump said he was sending a team there for talks.
+But Araghchi left Pakistan on Saturday and Trump canceled the U.S. delegation's trip.

 Araghchi went instead to Oman – which is situated directly across the Strait of Hormuz from Iran – and met Sultan Haitham bin Tariq Al and his Omani counterpart.